 1. Remember that the same rules that apply to your patients’ privacy before you started using social media tools absolutely apply to everything you do in your office—including the use of social media.
 Do you need to have a refresher course about HIPAA in your practice?
 Make sure your team understands the do’s and dont’s.

-2. Take comfort in knowing that none of your social media tools are directly tied to your practice management software.
+2. Take comfort in knowing that none of your social media dental practice tools are directly tied to your practice management software.
 If you are using a patient email list that is generated by your practice management software, simply export it with only the information needed to send your email message.
 Then import that file into your email distribution software.

 3. Don’t use social media to “practice dentistry online”.
 In other words, if an exchange with a patient would be more appropriate in person, find a time to visit with that patient in person.